Filing a Tax Return for a Deceased Individual in Canada

 When someone passes away, that person’s legal representative (executor or estate administrator) has to file a final income tax return and any other required returns.
 The estate is everything that a person owns when they die, including their property and their debts.
 The legal representative also advises the CRA, Revenu Québec (for Québec residents), and Service Canada of the date of death and sends in the appropriate documents.
 Filing deceased returns can be a time-consuming process unless you know what to prepare in advance.

 What are the tax returns filed in Canada for a Deceased individual?

-You may use the optional returns to declare certain types of income that cannot be claimed on the final return.
+You may use the optional returns to declare certain types of income that can’t be claimed on the final return.
 Also, by claiming certain amounts more than once, splitting them between returns, or claiming them against certain kinds of income, you may be able to reduce or eliminate the deceased’s tax payable.
-For any further questions, please refer to the CRA’s T4011 guide, Preparing Returns for Deceased Persons, located here
+For any further questions, please refer to the CRA’s T4011 guide, Preparing Returns for Deceased Persons, located here.